cockroachdb/docs/v2.1/change-data-capture.md

     Do not use this feature on production data.
     {{site.data.alerts.end}}

-- The CockroachDB core `CHANGEFEED` is not ready for external testing.
+- The CockroachDB core changefeed is not ready for external testing.
 - Some intermediate updates on frequently changed rows are never emitted.
 - Changefeed progress is not exposed to the user.
 - The SQL interface is not final and may change.